VassilisDrouzas/Data-Visualization/README.md

 2) Studying Washington Capital Bikeshare data

-   Here, we aimed to create a story regrarding the dataset using visualizations.
+   Here, we aimed to create a story regarding the dataset using visualizations.